xml34/STEM/README.md

 	[[12,34,223,212],[1,0,34,131]]

 Helen:

 	this class get both files generated with Caren. with those characters it train the model then in an infinite cycle it receives 11 data and predicts the performance based on this data.

 Predictor:

 	this class has the following methods:
 	train: train the model with 2 given arrays of 11 and 49 characters
 	predict: predicts the performance of a student based on 11 personal characters.
 	interpret: interprets the predicted obtained.
 	try: receive 20% of the data and calculate how accurate the model is

-	to see the generated tree this command must be executed:
+To see the generated tree, run this command:

 	$ python Probar.py
 	$ dot -Tpng tree.dot -o tree.png
 	$ dot -Tps tree.dot -o tree.ps